A few years ago I ran bee hives on my farm.

 I put the hives in the back of my 4WD wagon, where they sat for two or three days before I unloaded them into the shed.

-A week later my family decided drive to the beach for a nice day out.
+A week later my family decided it was a nice day for a drive to the beach.

 There were two things my young daughters hated at the time.

 One was my old 4WD, and the other was spiders.

 My youngest daughter wanted to take our Corolla, but I insisted on taking the old 4WD so we could carry extra picnic and snorkelling gear.

 On the way to beachside bliss, not far from our house, a huge huntsman spider climbed up the windscreen in front of my wife.

 My cranky daughter, already moaning about the car, became furious.